objones25/brave-agent/README.md

 A Cloudflare Workers AI agent that provides search capabilities using the Brave Search API.
 This agent can be interacted with via HTTP requests or WebSockets.

+## Current Implementation Status

+The agent is fully functional with robust parameter handling and type validation.
+Recent improvements include:

+- **Type Validation Fixes**: Implemented automatic conversion between string parameters and their expected types (numbers, booleans, arrays)
+- **Empty Value Handling**: Added special handling for empty values to prevent API validation errors
+- **Parameter Filtering**: Improved parameter processing to ensure only valid values are sent to the Brave Search API

 ## Features

 - Search the web using Brave Search API